Azure/Enterprise-Scale-for-AVS/BrownField/Auto-assessment/run.md

     ![Select Account](./media/account.png)

 * If assessment is run for `Security` or `all` desgin areas then another prompt asking for AVS guest VM credentials is displayed.
 These credentials are used for tests like validating if a VM is domain joined or not.
+If fake/dummy credentials are provided, these tests will be skipped.

     ![AVS guest VM Credential Prompt](./media/guestVMcreds.png)